JorenSix/JGaborator/README.md

 ## Compilation and development for JGaborator

-Zig, Ruby and Java are correctly installed on your system the following set of commands should get you started:
+If Git, Zig, Ruby and Java are correctly installed on your system the following set of commands should get you started:

 ~~~~~~~~
 #check the JAVA_HOME variable